 Blue Moon River in Snakeskin.

 The Rainmaker a tribute to Burt Lancaster in Verse Wisconsin.

 Other poems recently published in print form include:

-A Day in the Lie, Tinnitus, The Lotus Looters, Strange Dismissal, The Tears of Spock, Cleopatra, Maps, Bathroom Wars, Accolades for the Acolyte, In Praise of Carbohydrates, The Importance of Religion, The Wooer, Strange Rain, Taylor Swift, The iMirror and The Difference in various editions of Quadrant (chosen by the legendary Les Murray).
+A Day in the Lie, Larkin was a Larrikin, On Bail in Bali, Strange Dismissal, The Tears of Spock, Accolades for the Acolyte, In Praise of Carbohydrates, Barry Gibb, Strange Rain and many other poems in various editions of Quadrant (chosen by the legendary Les Murray).
 Poems are available in pixel via the Quadrant pay wall.

 The Giant Badgers of Basra in Australian Rationalist in response to a story that giant badgers were roaming the streets of Basra.

-The Sportsman or the Scientist? in the anthology And the Crowd Goes Wild: A Global Gathering of Sports Poems.
+The Sportsman or the Scientist? in the international anthology of sports poems And the Crowd Goes Wild.

 And for sports fans who lean towards the feats of the mercurial: the 35 greatest goals from the boot of Peter Daicos.